coder-qicao/DreamPRM-1.5/README.md

 Verify the installation of `torch` and `torchvision` is successful by running `python -c "import torchvision; print(torchvision.__version__)"`.
 If it outputs the version number without any warnings or errors, then you are good to go. __If it outputs any warnings or errors__, try to uninstall `torch` by `conda uninstall pytorch torchvision torchaudio cudatoolkit` and then reinstall them following [here](https://pytorch.org/get-started/previous-versions/#v1121).
 You need to find the correct command according to the CUDA version your GPU driver supports (check `nvidia-smi`).

 ### 3. Instance-reweighting
-The current version of OraclePRM is built on InternVL3-1B.
+The current version of DreamPRM-1.5 is built on InternVL3-1B.
 Please download InternVL3-1B weights from [🤗InternVL3-1B](https://huggingface.co/OpenGVLab/InternVL3-1B).

-Instance-reweighting for OraclePRM fine-tuning:
+Instance-reweighting for DreamPRM-1.5 fine-tuning:
 ```bash
 # cold start
 bash run_coldstart.sh